EDF Smart Meter: Installations, Help & Support

 You can also call the EDF automated phone line to top up your smart meter.
 This line is open twenty-four hours a day, seven days a week.
 The number is 0333 200 5108.

 To top up your smart meter, you should select option 1.
-You'll then need to enter either your EDF account number, top up ID number or telephone number.
-Once you've given this information, you'll be prompted to give you card details and select the amount of the top up.
-You must then confirm the payment to finish the top up process.
+You'll then need to enter either your EDF account number, top-up ID number, or telephone number.
+Once you've given this information, you'll be prompted to give your card details and select the amount of the top-up.
+You must then confirm the payment to finish the top-up process.

 Top Up at PayPoint

 As with a traditional PAYG meter, you can top up your EDF Energy smart meter at any PayPoint outlet.
 Simply go to the nearest retailer with your card and purchase the credit.
-You should keep your receipt in case their are any top up problems.
-The receipt will have your Unique Transaction Reference Number (UTRN) on it that you can use to top up the meter manually should their be any issues.
+You should keep your receipt in case there are any top-up problems.
+The receipt will have your Unique Transaction Reference Number (UTRN) on it that you can use to top up the meter manually should there be any issues.